VishalSharma0309/nano_drone/readme_setupCentOS.txt

 	1.2 Run the following command and follow the prompts bash Anaconda-latest-Linux-x86_64.sh

-	1.3 Open a new terminal for the changes to take effect
+	1.3 Refresh the terminal
+		exec $SHELL

 2. Create a virtual environment to install dependencies